SoySauceLab/CollectionKitDocumentation/custom-view-data-example.md

 ```

 Now, your collectionView will use your `ArticleData` to populate your `ArticleView` and lay them out.
+For more detailed
+example, you can refer to [Article Example](https://github.com/SoySauceLab/CollectionKit/tree/master/Examples/ArticleExample)